Yelta railway station

 Yelta was a small railway station located on the Yelta railway line, in the small township of Yelta, Victoria.

 It once had a medium-sized platform, which was demolished around 2004.

-The passenger service ceased in 1937, due to light patronage and high expenses.

-The station has a few grain silos, as the only trains the station regularly sees are grain trains.

-The future of the station is uncertain.
+Early on, traffic was not sufficient to have a station master present, with sheep gates added to the passenger platform to allow for easier transport of sheep from the north in later years.